learnscripture/learnscripture.net/docs/development_setup.rst

 instructions may not work completely, but they should be a start.

-These instructions assume you are working in a Linux or Unix like environment (Mac should work, or a Ubuntu 16.04 virtual machine), with Python 3.5 and Mercurial installed.
+These instructions assume you are working in a Linux or Unix like environment (Mac should work, or a Ubuntu 16.04 virtual machine), with Python 3.8 and Git installed.

 1. Create a directory 'learnscripture.net' and cd into it.